 The photos comes from the Albertina’s own collection as well as from such institutions as the Berlinische Galerie museum of modern art.

 Dates and tickets

-The Albertina seems to have a bit of a photography focus in 2021.
-The Albertina Modern, for example, shows pieces from the Essl Collection.
-And the Albertina proper has planned June exhibitions dedicated to the Japanese photographer, Nobuyoshi Araki, and to post-1945 American photography.
+The Albertina seemed to have a bit of a photography focus in 2021.
+The Albertina Modern, for example, shows pieces from the Essl Collection and has a planned exhibition dedicated to the Japanese photographer, Nobuyoshi Araki.
+The Albertina itself also has an exhibition of post-1945 American photography on the schedule.

 How to get to the exhibition

 You should have no trouble finding the Albertina, which sits proudly in the centre overlooking the state opera house.
 Pick up travel tips in the main museum article.

 If you enjoy the art of photography, then I recommend a visit to the wonderful Kunst Haus Wien, which always features a photo exhibition (unless you catch them during the setting up period).
 As a bonus, the same institution houses the Hundertwasser Museum.

 Address: Albertinaplatz 1, 1010 Vienna